Skip to content

 The Reality

 Many people believe that if they don't spend all the money in their FSA by the end of the year, they'll lose it.
-The truth is, FSAs have evolved.
+The truth is that FSAs have evolved.
 While there may still be a "use-it-or-lose-it" rule, some employers offer a grace period or a rollover option.
 It's essential to check your FSA plan's specifics.

 Myth #2: FSA Funds Can Only Be Used for Prescriptions